 Beuhler agrees.
 “In this case, the city’s engineers graciously worked happily with the city council to develop something that hadn’t been done before, and they actually figured things out in impressive fashion," he says.
 Within the span of a few months after the 1967 law went into effect, officials in Davis installed four lanes: on Sycamore Lane, 3rd Street, 8th Street, and J Street.

-In the early 1990s, Davis became the first U.S. city to install dedicated bike-signal lights.
+In the early 1990s, Davis became one of the first U.S. cities to install dedicated bike-signal lights.
 The city started branding itself as Bicycle Capital of America, and in this case, the civic cheerleading didn’t seem overstated.
 Today, Davis has more than 100 miles of bike lanes and shared-use paths and 25 bike-only bridges and tunnels.
 “In terms of cycling infrastructure and usage, Davis still outshines nearly every other city in America,” says Handy.
 Local advocates say that more than 20 percent of all trips within the community are done on a bike.

 "You can cross the whole campus without interacting with cars,” says Mayor Davis, who says the bike lanes’ anniversary will be “quietly celebrated” as part of the city’s centennial throughout 2017.
 “The history is great and we’re proud of it, but the best part is to see how many kids in Davis ride their bikes to school.”
 Recent counts indicate that more than 33 percent of all teens in town ride to high school and nearly 25 percent pedal to elementary school.